Turn Your Brilliant Idea Into a Business With This 10-Step Guide

 American Advertising Federation

 The American Advertising Federation (AAF) is over a century old.
-As a nonprofit membership organization with more than 200 chapters nationwide, AAF offers benefits such as continuous education, networking events, workshops, discounts and access to consumer data from industry reports.
+As a nonprofit membership organization with more than 200 chapters nationwide, AAF offers benefits such as continuous education, networking events, workshops, discounts and access to consumer data from industry reports to local communities.
 It also has a dedicated club for young advertising professionals, 32 and under, called Ad 2.

 Chambers of Commerce